American University of Sharjah

 AUS continued operating through COVID (Spring 2020 – Spring 2021).
 The shaded region marks the pandemic semesters.

-Total sections barely dipped: Fall 2019 had 1450 sections, Fall 2020 had 1398 (-3.6%).
-The real story is what came after — AUS surged to 1791 sections by Spring 2026 (+23.5% vs Fall 2019).
-Course variety (red dashed line) dipped more noticeably, falling 4.6% by Spring 2021 as the university consolidated offerings while maintaining section counts.
+Total sections barely dipped: Fall 2019 had 1450, Fall 2020 had 1398 (-3.6%).
+The real story is what came after.
+AUS climbed to 1678 sections by Fall 2026 (+15.7% vs Fall 2019).
+Course variety (red dashed line) fell harder, down 4.6% by Spring 2021, as the university trimmed its course list but kept section counts up.

 07 — Schedule Patterns